This privacy notice explains:

 This means that health and social care staff have a more complete picture of a child’s interactions with health and social care services.
 This enables them to provide better care and earlier interventions for children who are considered vulnerable and at risk.

-More information can be obtained from NHS Digital – Child Protection: Information Sharing Project.
+You can obtain more information from NHS Digital – Child Protection: Information Sharing Project.

 Department for Education